xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - It is not clear how the exact time of bounded delay is set, the author mentioned that in their experiment, they set the bounded delay as one day, but why not use other length?
 - It is not clear why their proposed mechanism only delays the scheduling of jobs with relative lower priority (normal, low and very low), but not the jobs with very high and high priority.

+### Questions
+- What is the cost of replicating data from servers that are to be set to down sate?

 ### Extension
 - Consider the same problem in a different version in which green energy is bank on battery or the grid itself.